"

 I believe it is essential that our team create a Team Charter during the “forming stage” [1].

 What is being cited here?
 This seems like a “random act of citation.”
-If a citation is needed, make sure that you are clearly indicating where the information comes from by using a narrative signal phrase:
+If a citation is needed, make sure that you are clearly indicating where the information comes from by using a narrative signal phrase to provide context:

 Clear Citation: